honel/duckdns-updater-script/README.md

 ```

 🧠 Note:
-You can also `tail` the log and follow changes as they happen:
+You can also `tail` the log and follow changes as they happen, e.g.:
 ```
 tail -f ~/duckdns/duckdns_updater.log
 ```